-The first thing I have to do as my presidential year comes to an end is to congratulate all our members.
-This year our club has donated over £11,000 to charitable causes.
-That is far more than I could have hoped for and could not possibly have been achieved without a terrific team effort.
-This is a great club and you can all be really proud of yourselves.
-Give yourselves a round of applause.
+Last year our club donated over £11,000 to charitable causes.
+That is far more than we could have hoped for and could not possibly have been achieved without a terrific team effort.
+This is a great club and we feel really proud of yourselves.

-Taking on the job of president can be a daunting task, but it is also an opportunity to set yourself personal goals and to challenge yourself to achieve more.
+Being a Rotarian gives you an opportunity to set yourself personal goals and to challenge yourself to achieve more.
 Above all it gives you the chance to make a difference by contributing to projects or causes for which you have an affinity.
-Prostate cancer is a part of my personal history over the last decade and I have received amazing treatment.
+For last year's president, Bob Bishop (pictured here), Prostate cancer was a part of his personal history over the last decade and he has received amazing treatment.
 It has been good to have the opportunity to say thank you by raising money for Prostate Cancer UK which does so much to advance research, treatment and care for those similarly afflicted.

-The first event we took part in this year was the Donkey Derby in Theydon Bois.
+The first event we took part in last year was the Donkey Derby in Theydon Bois.
 Several of us dressed in clown costumes becoming human fruit machines.
-And our new member John Everett and his wife Alice were given a colourful introduction to Club activities.
 We had lots of fun, raised some money for Jubilee Lodge and strengthened the Club’s profile in the village.

-In early August Linda and I held our braai, as the South Africans call a barbecue, a reception for members at Nevin Drive.
-Members entered into the spirit of the occasion and I wore the brightest shirt I have ever worn.
+In early August Bob and Linda held a braai, as the South Africans call a barbecue, a reception for members at their home.
+Members entered into the spirit of the occasion and Bob wore the brightest shirt of the day.
 The forecast was poor, but we were lucky and only needed to scamper for cover at the end of the afternoon.
 The food was great, as it always is when Linda is involved.
 August ended with Ann’s Bagel Brunch, raising valuable funds for St Jude’s School in Arusha.

-In mid-October I completed the final leg of my London Loop just in time for the District Conference in Bournemouth.
-I managed to raise £1650 in sponsorship for Prostate Cancer UK.
-Thank to all those who gave support and encouragement.
-At conference I was very proud when Tony Sharma called me up on stage to talk about my journey.
-I hope this helped to raise our club profile.
+On 5 September Bob set off to walk the 160 miles of the London Loop.
+This was launched on 10 September at Chigwell Station with our District Governor, Tony Sharma, walking the first few miles with him.
+Thank you, Tony – you’re a star!
+Bob completed his journey in mid-October just in time for the District Conference in Bournemouth.
+With the club's help he managed to raise £1650 in sponsorship for Prostate Cancer UK.
+Thank you to all those who gave support and encouragement.
+At conference he was very proud when Tony Sharma called him up on stage to talk about his journey.

 November brought our second big fund raiser of the year with our Halloween Party.
 Members excelled themselves by their costumes and we all had a thoroughly gruesome time.
-I was really grateful to Elizabeth and Gordon Wood for letting us use their home and to Linda for masterminding the decorations and inspiring the 'revolting' menu.
+We were really grateful to Elizabeth and Gordon Wood for letting us use their home and to Linda Bishop for masterminding the decorations and inspiring the 'revolting' menu.
 November is also Children in Need month and Janice Spindlow led a brilliant effort visiting schools collecting donations from primary children, raising not far short of £2000.

 In February we were able to help Christine and Trevor Johnson celebrate their Golden Wedding Anniversary.
 They put on a splendid party.
 The two of them are part of the backbone of Rotary in London and Christine has been at the forefront of our Roding Club from its foundation.
 Long may they flourish together.

-March brought crunch time for my year as president.
-Would Brograss make it across and would we be able to get enough bums on seats to make the concert worthwhile.
-I felt as if I had been begging people to buy and sell tickets for months but only in the last couple of weeks did it become clear that we might have a real success on our hands.
+March brought big worries for the club.
+Would Brograss make it across from the States and would we be able to get enough bums on seats to make the concert worthwhile.
+Only in the last couple of weeks did it become clear that we might have a real success on our hands.
 Rachel, Jim and the boys duly made it to the UK, worrying slightly that they might be spreading the virus and potentially killing off half the family.
 After two or three days performing at venues in the north, they came down in time to make a notable contribution to Youth Makes Music.
 Then came the Saturday night.
 The audience flooded in and filled the best part of the theatre at Forest School.
 Wanstead Upbeat got the show off a rousing start and then Tashi and Kaj showed us why they have become such successful ambassadors for American country music.
-Even grandpa didn’t make too much of an ass of himself.
 Thank you to all of you who sold tickets, made food, ran the refreshments and raised a serious amount of money for Zulu Birding.